ngacho/CliffWalkingSolutions/policyIteration/policyIteration.md

 # On running the policy iteration algorithm.

-Top left corners still have the highest value making it desirable states.
-If you look at the policy conclusion, the arrows point towards remaining around the corner.
-As you can tell, this is suboptimal.

-Our agent consistently get's stuck on that corner.
+The area in the top left corners still has the highest values when following our policies for most reward.

+At low rewards, the agent is suboptimal.
+Consistently sticking around the top left corner area.

+When we increase the goal reward, and motivating the agent with random actions, then it ends up taking actions that lead us towards the end goal.